Quick Healthy Snacks

 Here are some more ideas for healthier snacks:

-• unsalted nuts (buy in the bulk section of the grocery store)
+• unsalted nuts (buy in Costco or the bulk section of the grocery store)

 • Wasa rye crisp crackers with sundried tomato hummus